Vote by Mail (VBM)

 Return your Vote-by-Mail ballot in-person at one of the available locations prior to or on Voting Day.
 Drop off locations include any polling place on Voting Day, the Registrar of Voters Office during business hours, or any City Hall in the County.
 Click here for a list of ballot drop off locations.

 Vote In Person

 No form of ID is needed to vote in person.
 Early voting will be available through Weekend Voting and Early Mobile Voting prior to Voting Day in the county.
 You are not required to bring your Vote-by-Mail ballot to the voting location if you prefer to cast your ballot in person, but it is strongly encouraged.
 Click here for a list of early voting options.

 The Registrar of Voters office provides the Voter Information Guide in an accessible format on the Voter Profile page.
-The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, October 5, 2020.
-For accessibility questions, call (442) 265-1060 or visit sites.omniballot.us/06025/app/home.
+The official ballot for the September 14, 2021, Special Recall Election will be available through the Remote Accessible Vote-by-Mail portal beginning Monday, August 16.
+For accessibility questions, call (442) 265-1060 or visit https://sites.omniballot.us/06025/app/home

 Every registered voter will have the option to vote in-person through one of two early voting options.
 Voters are not required to bring their Vote-by-Mail ballot to vote in-person, but it is strongly encouraged.
 If a voter would like to vote in-person, but has not received their mailed ballot, they can visit an early voting location to cast a provisional ballot.

 VOTE BY MAIL FOR EVERYONE